georgeweigt/pingpong/README.md

+This project is intended to be a reference design for the RLPx protocol.
-`pingpong` communicates with a local `geth` process over the loopback interface `127.0.0.1`.
+To verify functionality, `pingpong` communicates with a local `geth` process over the loopback interface `127.0.0.1`
-This project is under construction.
-Currently `pingpong` connects to Geth, receives and prints a capability list, then exits.
-See `src/main.c` for the top level process.

-#

 To build and run